Post Actions

 To execute a Post Action, follow these steps.

-You MUST be authenticated as Account Owner or Account Manager to execute a Post Action.
+You MUST be authenticated as the Account Owner or Account Manager to execute a Post Action.

 First, inspect the post.actions field to determine what Post Actions are available on a given Post.